 Find information about things to do and happenings in Milwaukee County.

 Trail building.
 Tree planting.
 Park beautifying.
 Bumble bee photographing.
 Weed pulling.
 Wetland monitoring.
-Brand repping.
+Park Stewardship.
 We’ve got quite the range of opportunities for you to make a difference at Milwaukee County Parks!

-Our volunteer experiences are as varied as our parks!
-Many of our opportunities change with the seasons, some are big projects, some are small.
-We’ve got volunteer opportunities that are one-day events, and others require orientation and special training.
+Many of our opportunities change with the seasons; some are big projects, some are small.
+We have volunteer opportunities that are one-day events, and others require orientation and special training.
 Take a look at our program areas below and see which ones are a good fit for your interests and schedule.

 Pledge to bike or walk a line of the Oak Leaf Trail 6 times or more a year and fill out a checklist to help coordinate maintenance work by county staff.
 BONUS: Picking up garbage and sweeping up glass while inspecting the trail is much appreciated!
 This opportunity is on your own schedule.